Here's how to vote Monday in Ottawa's municipal election | CBC News

 What do I need to bring with me?

-All voters must present one piece of personal identification to receive a ballot.
+All voters can present one piece of personal identification to receive a ballot.

 Some acceptable forms of identification are: